jasonbrianhall/midi_player/msdos_wave_player/README.md

 ## License

-This program is provided as-is, free for educational and personal use.
+This project is licensed under the MIT License.